Badlands Science Camp

 Are there shower facilities at Camp?

-No. However, each Camp session includes at least one trip to the Drumheller Aquaplex for a refreshing swim, soak in the hot tub, and a hot shower.
-A limited amount of water is available at the campsite for washing and tooth brushing needs.
+No. However, each Camp session includes at least one trip to the Drumheller Aquaplex to use the pool and/or hot tub, and enjoy a hot shower.
+A limited amount of water is available at the campsite for hygiene needs.
 Shower facilities are available at the Museum for emergencies only.

-Breakfast is served at Camp.
-It usually includes a variety of breakfast cereals, fresh fruit, bagels, juice, and milk.
-Lunch is served in the Royal Tyrrell Museum Learning Centre and alternates between a build-your-own sandwich buffet, pizza, taco-in-a-bag, and wraps, as well as veggies, fruit, juice, and dessert.
-Snacks are also served midday to keep energy levels up.
-A hot dinner is prepared and served in our cafeteria each evening.
-Vegetarian options are available.
+Breakfast is at the campsite and includes breakfast cereals, fresh fruit, bagels, juice, and milk.
+Lunch is served in the Royal Tyrrell Museum Learning Centre, and alternates between sandwiches, pizza, taco-in-a-bag, and wraps, as well as veggies, fruit, juice, and dessert.
+Snacks are available midday.
+Each evening, we have a hot dinner in the Museum’s cafeteria.
+Vegetarian and vegan options are available.
 Food allergies and dietary needs can be accommodated with advance notice.
-Unfortunately, we cannot guarantee a gluten or peanut-free environment.
+Unfortunately, we cannot guarantee a gluten-free or peanut-free environment.

-What is your policy regarding bullying at Science Camp?
+What is your policy regarding inappropriate behaviour and bullying?

-How can I contact a camper in case of emergency?
+How can I contact a camper in the event of an emergency?

-The Camp Coordinator is on call 24 hours a day while Camp is in session.
-You will be provided this number once registration is complete.
-You can also call the Royal Tyrrell Museum switchboard during regular business hours.
-In Alberta dial 310-0000 then (403) 823-7707, or in North America, 1-888-440-4240.
+The Camp Coordinator is on-call 24 hours a day while Camp is in session.
+You will receive this number once registration is complete.
+You can also call the Royal Tyrrell Museum switchboard during business hours at (403) 823-7707.

 Contact Our Bookings Office